danjohnson3141/Jekyll-Test/GET-&#47;event_sponsors.md

 =
 #### Authentication

-Declare what authentications are required

-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 #### Parameters

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+none; default only

 =
 ####JSON request example: